farooqashar/employees/README.md

 # HR Management Site

-This is a simple site built using Express, Node.js, React.js, and MYSQl in order to keep track of employees at a company.
+This is a simple site built using Express, Node.js, React.js, and MYSQL in order to keep track of employees at a company.

 # Running Locally